 Browse workshops below:

-This 6 hour course covers the beginner basics of fly fishing and how to host a fly fishing clinic for visitors.
+This 6 hour workshop covers the beginner basics of fly fishing and how to host a fly fishing clinic for visitors.
 Course covers fish ID (native and stocked), fishing regulations, how water quality and macro invertebrates correlate to good fishing spots, fly selection, knot tying, casting, and how to lead your own fishing clinic.

 Learn about the techniques used in the field to study our mountain streams and the fish and wildlife that inhabit them.
 Workshop will include actual survey and identification of fish and aquatic insects.
 We will also learn about trout management in NC, with an emphasis on Brook Trout populations, and discuss some of the factors affecting our mountain waterways.